librerui/GigaSharp/README.md

 * **2025-02-20: Version 1.0, commit b74aec0**

 First stable, long-running, deployable version of the project.
 All basic n-chan functionalities finished, functional, and tested.
 Book of the day and book rating systems added.
 Commands made global, loose local commands deleted.
 It may also be possible to use n-chan commands in DMs if the user installs the application into their account.

+* **2025-08-23: Version 2.0, commit cda4513**

+Several minor changes to n-chan.
+First stable, long-running, deployable version of Y-Chan, the renewal of the old BSBot project, with all planned functionalities added (fun facts, lore facts, boafeira, keyword replies, about section).
+Knyadministrator bot made official.
+All commands (except knyadministrator commands) now use deferring and follow-ups rather than a single response to avoid complications with discord's 3 second interaction time limit.